 RETAIL MASTER DATA MANAGEMENT

-The Client is leading privately held grocery supermarket chain operating over 300 stores in 3 states across the south-eastern United States.
-The retail grocery chain operation is spread over multiple categories including grocery, drugs, fresh produce and baked goods.
+The client is a leading privately-held grocery supermarket chain operating more than 300 stores in three states across the south-eastern United States.
+The retail grocery chain operation is spread over multiple categories including grocery, drugs, fresh produce, and baked goods.

-The lack of master data management ultimately resulted in additional costs and potential revenue loss remained high across the enterprise.
+The lack of master data management ultimately resulted in additional costs and the potential for revenue loss remained high across the enterprise.

 CURRENT TECHNICAL LANDSCAPE

-The client did not have a centralized system of record for the creation, storage, usage and maintenance of master data elements across the varied enterprise systems.
-Individual business units had the same type of master data stored in different systems for example, the Item Master for the business units was stored in 3 primary systems.
+Across the varied enterprise systems, the client lacked a centralized system of record for the creation, storage, usage, and maintenance of master data elements.
+Individual business units had the same type of master data stored in different systems (e.g., the Item Master for the business units was stored in three primary systems):

 - Product merchandising management